Pony-Driland/Website/public/audio/ai/music/README.md

 * **Gemini** (Technical support, documentation, and scripting)
 * **Suno** (Musical generation and base tracks)

+### 🎵 Music & Licensing (Suno)

+All soundtracks featured in this project were generated using **Suno** while under an active **Pro/Premier subscription**.

+As per Suno's licensing terms:
+> "If you make songs while subscribed to the Pro or Premier plan, you own the songs.
+Further, you are granted a commercial use license to monetize those songs."

+This ensures that all audio assets used here are fully owned by me and cleared for commercial use.

 ---
 *Thank you for respecting the creative process!*